infinity-11/liveCanvas/README.md

 *arc 0 0 $CircleRadius 0 6*
 and the "Executed commands" list will show this:
 *arc 0 0 100 0 6*
 Referencing a variable which hasn't been created yet will result in the whole reference being treated as a string instead.
+### Degrees to radians
+To insert a degree value into a command argument where an argument in radians is expected, you can use the *Deg* operator.
+To do this, add the number of degrees before the *Deg*, like this: *360Deg*.
+This is especially useful when using the arc command.
+Angles are measured clockwise from the right.
-### Pi
+#### Pi
+***You don't need this anymore because of the new Deg operator.***
 The constant π (3,1415926535897) can be inserted directly into commands.
 To do this, write ***x**PI*, where x is the coefficient you wish to multiply PI by.
 For example, writing *3PI* results in 9,4247779607693.